List of historical markers of the Philippines in Eastern Visayas

 This list of historical markers installed by the National Historical Commission of the Philippines (NHCP) in Eastern Visayas (Region VIII) is an annotated list of people, places, or events in the region that have been commemorated by cast-iron plaques issued by the said commission.
 The plaques themselves are permanent signs installed in publicly visible locations on buildings, monuments, or in special locations.

 While many Cultural Properties have historical markers installed, not all places marked with historical markers are designated into one of the particular categories of Cultural Properties.

-This article lists fifty (50) markers from the Eastern Visayas Region.
+This article lists fifty-one (51) markers from the Eastern Visayas Region, including four that are part of the Quincentennial historical markers series, including nine (9) that are part of the Quincentennial historical markers series.

 Biliran

 This article lists one (1) marker from the Province of Biliran.

 Leyte

 This article lists twenty (20) markers from the Province of Leyte.

 Eastern Samar

 This article lists twelve (13) markers from the Province of Eastern Samar.

 Northern Samar

-This article lists seven (7) markers from the Province of Northern Samar.
+This article lists seven (8) markers from the Province of Northern Samar.